Does SBG make school too easy for students?

 Yes, to a point.
 When calculating a student's mark, teachers look for the pattern of improvement in a student's understanding.
 If a student struggled on early assignments, but showed improved understanding towards the end of the unit, the teacher can choose to base the course grade on the later work.
 If a student goes away on a family trip in the middle of the year and misses some work, but comes back to class and demonstrates strong understanding of what they missed, the teacher may choose to ignore the missing work when they write report cards.
-But if the student misses a lot of classes or doesn't ask for help when they are struggling or doesn't read the feedback on their assignments and continues to make the same mistakes, it will be reflected in their marks because there will not be evidence of improved understanding in their work.
+But if the student misses a lot of classes or doesn't ask for help when they are struggling or doesn't read the feedback on their assignments and continues to make the same mistakes, it will be reflected in their marks because there will be no evidence of improved understanding in their work.

 Is it impossible for a student's mark to go down?

 While the final mark is based on the student's progress and will likely be higher than marks received earlier in the year, it is not impossible for a student's mark to fall.
 A student's mark may decrease for many reasons: